UB-ADBLAB/equip-info/README.md

 require changing system configurations, clearing I/O buffers, or rebooting the servers, please let people know at least one day ahead of time.

+(Optional)
-As soon as you finish the jobs, please remove your entry from `booking.md` and commit.
-(Optional) feel free to send another email to let everyone know that the server is now free to use.
+If you finish the job early, feel free to send another email and/or update booking.md to let everyone know that the server is now free to use.

 ## List of servers and workstations